Search Analytics Insights - SearchStax

 - Navigate from the Analytics node on the left-side navigation column to the list of Analytics Apps.

-- Click the name of the appropriate App to expose its dashboard.
+- Click the name of the appropriate App to see its Dashboard.

 - Select the Insights node in the menu bar.